zhexin1904/zhexin1904.github.io/_research/Research.md

 ## Certifiable Estimation

-Simplifying Certifiable Estimation with Factor Graphs: Theory and System
+1, Simplifying Certifiable Estimation with Factor Graphs: Theory and System (Preprint coming soon!)

 To lower the barrier to entry for certifiable methods, we propose a **certifiable factor-graph optimization** framework built entirely on **GTSAM**.
 It: